flushedpancake/xmbforum-localisations/README.md

 --TODO--

 # Licence
 As with XMB, the languages project is under the GPLv3.
-You can read more about it [here](https://www.gnu.org/licenses/gpl-3.0.en.html), or consult the LICENSE.md file directly.
+You can read more about it [here](https://www.gnu.org/licenses/gpl-3.0.en.html), or consult the LICENSE file directly.